Quirino, Isabela: Demographics

-In the 2020 census, the population of Quirino, Isabela, was 25,023 people, with a density of sigfig 25,023/126.20.
+In the 2024 census, the population of Quirino was 25,205 people, with a density of sigfig 25,205/126.20.

 Economy

 As of December 31, 2024, there are 21 barangays in the municipality.
 In terms of economic classification, all barangays are considered rural.

 Cabaruan Solar-Powered Pump Irrigation Project

-On June 10, 2024, President Ferdinand Marcos Jr. inaugurated the largest solar-powered pump irrigation project (SPIP) in the Philippines located in Barangay Cabaruan.
+On June 10, 2024, President Bongbong Marcos inaugurated the largest solar-powered pump irrigation project (SPIP) in the Philippines located in Barangay Cabaruan.
 The event was attended by National Irrigation Administration (NIA) Administrator Eduardo G. Guillen, Speaker Martin Romualdez, Representative Tonypet Albano, Governor Rodolfo Albano III, and Quirino Mayor Edward D. Juan.

 The project, implemented by the National Irrigation Administration (NIA) with a budget of ₱65.77 million, aims to provide free irrigation to 350 hectares of rice fields, benefitting approximately 237 farmers in Isabela, often referred to as the Rice Granary of the North.

 The system operates under the Magat River Integrated Irrigation System (NIA MARIIS) in Ramon, Isabela.
 It utilizes 1,056 solar panels to power two submersible pumps, capable of discharging 12,800 gallons of water per minute.